hakierka-zz/Bhagaskara/README.md

 # Bhagaskara

 Website in progress.
-The whole page created in a flexbox, it's responsive and I didn't use any plugins.
+The whole page created in the flexbox, it's responsive and I didn't use any plugins.
 I wrote my code in HTML5, jQuery and I used SASS to structure my CSS.

 Project and flat psd by: Andreansyah Setiawan.